-The project site would not have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater.
+The Project site would not have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater.
 However, the proposed project would be served by the City's sewer system.
-No new septic systems are allowed within the City Limits.
+No new septic systems are allowed within the City Limits and any existing systems will need to be removed upon demolition of the current home on the site.